 The ACCESS Program Structure

-Courses are combined skills: Listening and Speaking/Reading and Writing
+Courses are combined skills: Listening/Speaking and Reading/Writing

-Classes meet two hours each day, Monday-Friday.
+Each class meets for two hours each day, Monday-Friday.

 Each term is seven weeks long, and there are six terms per year.

 Level 1 – Basic proficiency in English--learning to write sentences, read simple prose, tell stories, listen and respond/listen and act

 Level 2 – Low Intermediate proficiency--learning to write paragraphs, give personal presentations, read longer, simplified texts, engage in discussions, follow dialogues and narratives, take notes

 Level 3 – Write sophisticated paragraphs and essays, read more extensive essays and process at the global level, begin simple debates, argumentation and discussion, give informative presentations, grasp low-level authentic lectures and take notes